Panorama "PG Point"

 Hang gliders have right of way in the LZ at all times.
 PG pilots should always be on the lookout for hang gliders approaching the LZ.
 Pilots should clear the center landing strip immediately after landing.

-This is a hot LZ.
+This is a HOT LZ.
 The trees right around it release thermals during the day and getting down can be difficult sometimes, especially midday or when it's particularly hot.
 There can also be 600-800 ft/min sink in the area outside the perimeter of the LZ so it is important to arrive at the LZ with altitude in case you need it.
 When there is any wind in the LZ, you can expect rotor and turbulence, some of which can cause minor collapses in paragliders.

 PG